byishimo1234-glitch/alu-shell/io_redirections_and_filters/README.md

-File that Write a script that reverse its input.
+File that Write a script that displays all users and their home directories, sorted by users.